infexious-dev/FluentUIEditableDetailsList/README.md

 >- Add/Edit panels styles updated.
 >- Add/Edit panels now have a "Cancel" button.
 >- Add/Edit panels now "block" user interaction (i.e. no "light" dismiss).
 This means the user can no longer accidentally click away from the panel to close it and potentially lose data.
+>- Top-level spans that are rendered in the grid (when not editing) now have a CSS class of "span-value" for easier targetting.

 ### Experimental